-The insulating plates in the burn chamber (FIG 8) contribute to a high combustion temperature, which leads to cleaner combustion of the wood and a higher rate of efficiency.
+The thermotte plates (FIG 3) in the burn chamber contribute to a high combustion temperature, which leads to cleaner combustion of the wood and a higher rate of efficiency.
 Any fissures in the plates will not reduce their insulation efficiency.

 If new plates are needed, contact your dealer.
-Please note: Wood logs that are too long can cause strain and crack the plates, due to the tension created between the side plates.
+Please note Wood logs that are too long can cause additional strain and crack the plates, due to the tension created between the side plates.